KPRoche/kubestellar/docs/content/direct/hub-chart.md

 ## Obtaining the Control Planes kubeconfigs

-The following code can be used to wait for the Ready state of all the KubeFlex Control Planes in the hub cluster:
+The following code can be used to wait for the Ready state of all the KubeFlex Control Planes in the hosting cluster:

 ```shell
 echo "Waiting for all Control Planes to be ready..."